wpeka/gdpr-cookie-consent/README.txt

 == Change Log ==

 = 3.7.1 =
-* Improvement - Redesigned and improved existing templates for a modern and user-friendly look.
+* Improvement - Redesigned and improved few existing templates for a modern and user-friendly look.
 * Improvement - Optimized codebase for faster loading times and smoother operation.

 = 3.7.0 =